Triamec/FrequencyResponseAutomation/README.md

         static readonly double[] ExcitationLimits = new double[] { 13.8, 0.5, 0.5 };
 ```

 6. Additionally to these parameters, you can also configure if you want to execute a back and forth move during measurement.
 This can for example be helpful if you want to minimize effects of friction on the measurement.
-Make sure the axis has enough room to move for the configured values `BackAndForthDistance` and a choose a low value for `BackAndForthVelocity`.
+Make sure the axis has enough room to move for the configured value `BackAndForthDistance` and a choose a low value for `BackAndForthVelocity`.
-7. Adjust the positions where you want to measure the Frequency Response with `MeasurementPositions`
+7. Adjust the positions where you want to measure the Frequency Response with `MeasurementPositions`.
 8. Now make sure the *TAM System Explorer* is not connected to the drive, or simply close it.
+This is not necessary if you are connected to the drive via Ethernet, where multiple connections are possible.
 9. Start the application.

 ## Operate the *Frequency Response Automation* Application